WCER (FM): History

-The 97.5 allocation in Delphi was added by the Federal Communications Commission (FCC) in 1999.
+The 97.5 allocation in Delhi, New York, was added by the Federal Communications Commission (FCC) in 1999.
 Double O Radio won the construction permit at auction for $399,000 in 2004; it put WTBD-FM on the air in April 2008 with an adult hits format.
 Double O sold 26 radio stations, including WTBD-FM, to Townsquare Media in 2011.
 In early 2019, Townsquare closed the station's studios in Walton, which were shared with WDLA, WDLA-FM, WDHI, and WIYN; operations were moved to the company's Oneonta facility.

 On December 31, 2023, WTBD-FM ceased operations; at the time of the closure, the station had a contemporary hit radio format.
 In May 2024, Townsquare Media sold the station, along with WDHI and WIYN (which had shut down at the same time), to the Family Life Network.
 WTBD-FM returned to the air October 8, 2024, and changed its call sign to WCER on December 6.